evanlamb/evanlamb.github.io/_posts/2014-9-23-Responsive Images.md

 title: Responsive Images.Tuesday
 ---

-<h2>Responsive Images</2>
+<h2> Responsive Images </h2>
   I think that the responsive images is important in nowadays.
 Because responsive web design is popular because more and more people using their smartphones to browse websites.
 If a company really wants to promote their products, they don’t want to only build a traditional website, but also a responsive website.
 Because nobody wants to browse a regular website on a small phone screen.